SHTFDad may collect a share of sales or other compensation from the links on this page.

 Nevertheless, you should plan on some toilet paper alternatives in the event you run out!

 Security is another area that can cover a broad spectrum of survival shelter supplies.
 Minimally, you will account for personal protection for each resident in your underground bunker supplies.
-This should include a sidearm and battle rifle or shotgun.
+This should include a sidearm and battle rifle or shotgun and the best ammo storage containers for long term bullet storage.

 You may also wish to include specialty arms and munitions.
 Don’t neglect a precision rifle or Short Barrel Rifle (SBR) as they each fill specific defensive niches.